The Shippensburg University Foundation Unrestricted Endowment

 Faculty need to stay on the cutting edge of their disciplines—to be seekers of knowledge themselves.
 Endowments for faculty research and scholarly activities that spark innovation in teaching, research, and scholarship are greatly needed.
 Such endowments could, for example, fund faculty internships that would give academic insight into employment opportunities in a discipline or provide opportunities for faculty to pursue research.

 Today’s students need an education that prepares them for the world.
 We hope to establish endowed funds to strengthen international programs at Shippensburg University.
 These funds will support students undertaking study abroad programs, increase global and intercultural offerings, and ultimately enrich and diversify the campus environment.

-Wood Honors Program Endowment
+Wood Honors College Endowment